CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

 - Reconcile all individual user stories into a backlog of team user stories.
 For this project, we require you to work within the Github ecosystem.
     - Take advantage of the Github Projects kanban board.
     - Each item on the board should be a separate Github Issue.
-All Github Issues should be linked to a Pull Request and an assignee.
+All Github Issues should be linked to a Pu ll Request and an assignee.
     - Explore [GitHub Documentation](https://docs.github.com/) for a great guide on these tools!
     - You should have the following columns categories (you can rename any of them as you see fit):
         - Backlog
         - Sprint To-Dos
         - In Progress
         - Done
 - Estimate the amount of time your team will take to implement each user story, and justify your estimation.
 - Write a document listing the user stories your team will include in the MVP and which your team will not.
 Add a SHORT justification for each user story decision.
 NOTE: you cannot select more than 40 hours worth of work in a single week, per team.